zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 Authenticated User | A user that has authenticated into his account on the system.
 Can upvote and downvote articles if desired, comment on any post, manage **his** comments, post a news item and manage **his** news items. | jlopes69
 Moderator | An Authenticated User that has been promoted.
 Has all previous priviledges but can also remove comments and posts made by other users if needed. | jlopes69
 Admin | Authenticated user.
 Responsible for the management of users and for some specific supervisory and moderation functions. | admin
-API | External API that can be used to register or authenticate into the system. | IMDB, TVDB
+API | External API to extract movies and tv show information from trusted databases. | IMDB, TVDB

 > Table 1: Identification of actors, including a brief description and examples.

 ## 2. User Stories

-For the SHOWCHAN system, consider the user stories that are presented in the following sections.
+For the **SHOWCHAN** system, consider the user stories that are presented in the following sections.

 ### 2.1.
 User